cimryan/teslausb/GetShellWithoutMonitorOnLinux.md

 ## Use the update script to setup Wifi and USB networking

-A [script](https://raw.githubusercontent.com/cimryan/teslausb/master/mac_linux_archive/update-rpi-mac-linux.sh) is provided to automatically update your SD card so the first time you boot it on your Pi, USB networking and Wifi will automatically be configure.
+A [script](https://raw.githubusercontent.com/cimryan/teslausb/master/mac_linux_archive/update-rpi-mac-linux.sh) is provided to automatically update your SD card so the first time you boot it on your Pi, USB networking and Wifi will automatically be configured.

 If you prefer not to run the script, it's also a useful reference for the steps you'll need to take.